Soft Masked Transformer for Point Cloud Processing with Skip Attention-Based Upsampling: Experimental Results

-\textit{Results:} Table \ref{table: kitti} presents the outcomes of our network alongside results from well-established methods on the SemanticKITTI dataset.
-Our approach demonstrates commendable performance, achieving 74.9\% mIoU.
+Table \ref{table: kitti} presents the outcomes of our network alongside results from well-established methods on the SemanticKITTI dataset.
+Our approach demonstrates commendable performance, achieving 74.9\% mIoU in these compared methods.
 Notably, compared to the cutting-edge projection-based method RangFormer, which is pre-trained on other datasets, our method exhibits superior performance (+1.6\%) without any pre-training.
-Furthermore, our proposed method surpasses voxel partitioning and 3D convolution-based techniques, such as Cylinder3D, 2DPASS, and PVKD.
-Importantly, our model showcases a remarkable understanding of certain small object categories, including \textit{poles}, \textit{traffic signs} and \textit{motorcyclists}.
-Fig.~\ref{fig:semantickitti} shows visualizations of our results on SemanticKITTI validation set.
+Furthermore, our proposed method surpasses voxel partitioning and 3D convolution-based techniques, such as 2DPASS, and PVKD.
+Importantly, compared to the previous state-of-the-art methods, our method outperforms CSFNet and NUCNet by 3.4\% mIoU and 1.3\% mIoU, respectively.
+Our model showcases a remarkable understanding of certain small object categories, including \textit{poles}, \textit{traffic signs} and \textit{motorcyclists}.

-We present the results for 20 classes of interest in the SWAN test frames in Table \ref{table:swan}.
-We compare our results to PointNet++ \cite{wu2022point}, PointConv \cite{wu2019pointconv}, Cylinder3D \cite{zhu2021cylindrical}, PolarNet \cite{zhang2020polarnet}, $\psi$-CNN \cite{lei2019octree} and SAT3D \cite{ibrahim2023sat3d}.
-As depicted in Table \ref{table:swan}, the mIoU values for these compared methods on the SWAN dataset are lower than those on the semanticKITTI dataset.
-This discrepancy can be attributed to the heightened complexity of the scenes in the SWAN dataset which was captured in dense central business district are of the city of Perth, Australia.
-Notably, on this dataset, our method demonstrates the best performance with a remarkable improvement of +4.2\% in mIoU compared to the nearest competitor SAT3D.
-Our method is generally able to show remarkable prediction accuracy towards some small objects, including \textit{light poles}, \textit{traffic sign} and \textit{pedestrians}.